abinithago/medium-is-message/README.md

-# Medium is the Message: How Non-Clinical Information Shapes Clinical LLM Reasoning
+# The Medium is the Message: How Non-Clinical Information Shapes Clinical LLM Reasoning